Pinning control of chimera states in systems with higher-order interactions: The model and the setting

-We will perform pinning control on hyperrings of $4$ different orders, namely, $3$-,$4$-,$5$- and $6$-hyperrings, involving $4$-,$5$-,$6$- and $7$-body interactions, respectively.
-In line with other previous works, e.g., \cite{gambuzza2021stability}, we will consider odd-degree polynomials as coupling functions.
-The coupling functions for each hyperring and its clique-projected network are the following
+We will perform pinning control on hyperrings of $4$ different orders, namely, $3$-,$4$-,$5$- and $6$-hyperrings, involving $4$-,$5$-,$6$- and $7$-body interactions, respectively. { For what concerns the functional form of the nonlinear coupling, we will choose odd-degree polynomials.
+This is because when Stuart-Landau (SL) oscillators are coupled through higher-order couplings of polynomial type with even degree, they behave as if there were no coupling.
+Indeed, through phase reduction theory, it can be shown that for oscillators with symmetry properties, such as the SL, higher-order couplings of polynomial type with even degree do not have any effect on the phase model at the first order approximation \cite{leon2025theory}.} The coupling functions for each hyperring and its clique-projected network are the following

-where the adjacency tensor accounts for all the permutations of the indexes.
-As an example, let us explicit the equations for the $4$-body case ($3$-hyperring) and its corresponding clique-projected network.
+where the adjacency tensor accounts for all the permutations of the indexes. { Note that the pairwise coupling for the systems on the clique-projected networks of the $4$- and $5$-hyperrings have the same functional form.
+We will come back to this point when discussing the dynamics of the systems with pairwise interactions.} As an example, {let us now explicitly write} the equations for the $4$-body case ($3$-hyperring) and its corresponding clique-projected network.
 The equations for a $3$-hyperring are the following

 while those for the clique-projected network are